ngvlz/meaningless-sentence-generator/README.md

 ### Result

-You will see the folders and files generated and the bash output would look like this:
+You will see the folders and files generated

+Bash output would look like this:

 ```bash
 folder_1, file_1.txt, and string generated